EuroPython/website/data/pages-content/sprints.md

 - RB 116; capacity 24
 - RB 109; capacity 48

 If you are planing to run a sprint at EuroPython 2023, please add it at the bottom of this page [creating a pull request to our website](https://github.com/EuroPython/website/blob/main/data/pages-content/sprints.md).
+If you have any questions, do not hesitate to reach out to us at programme@europython.eu.

-Once accepted and published, remember to announce it on the social channels too!
+Once accepted and published, remember to announce it on the social channels too and tag us @EuroPython ([twitter](https://twitter.com/europython), [LinkedIn](https://www.linkedin.com/company/europython/) and [mastodon](https://fosstodon.org/@europython))!

 # 2023 Sprints listings